Speech Therapy at UnityPoint Health - Des Moines

 The first visit is an evaluation.
-This would include a health history, testing and goal setting.
-Treatment sessions will include tasks specific to the patient's goals, practice of skills and review of previous sessions' homework.
-Often patient's family members are asked to be a part of the session so they can give the correct cues/terms used to facilitate patient's response.
+This usually includes health history, testing and goal setting.
+Treatment sessions will include tasks specific to the patient's goals, the practice of skills and review of previous sessions' homework.
+Often, the patient's family members are asked to be a part of the session so they can give the correct cues and terms used to facilitate the patient's response.

 How long does treatment last (with the acknowledgment that every individual is different)?

-45 minutes, as these are 1:1.
+45 minutes, as these are 1:1 sessions.
 It is important to be on time to get the most from your session.

-Speech therapists in the outpatient clinics can address most adult disorders in speech, language, cognition and swallowing.
-Various Speech and Language Pathologists have expertise in mild cognitive deficits, voice, language processing and swallowing.
-We have the Regional Adult Dysphagia Clinic which completes outpatient videofluoroscopic swallowing assessments.
-We are an integral part of the growing concussion clinic.
-An SLP participates in outpatient clinics for ALS.
+Speech and language pathologists in the outpatient clinics can address most adult disorders in speech, language, cognition and swallowing.
+Various speech and language pathologists have expertise in mild cognitive deficits, voice, language processing and swallowing.
+We have the Regional Adult Dysphagia Clinic which completes outpatient video fluoroscopic swallowing assessments.
+We are also an integral part of the growing concussion clinic.
+Our speech and language pathologists participate in outpatient clinics for ALS, too.